jcu-eresearch/fascinator-shibboleth/README.md

 * `operation` is the ID of the ShibSimpleRoleOperator plugin to use.
 * `rule_value` is a value passed to the operation along with the value of the `attribute` retrieved from the session.

-Within a `role`'s set of rules, the results of each operation are logically `AND`ed together.
+Within a `role`'s rule groups, the results of each operation are logically `AND`ed together.
-To use an `OR`, just have multiple entries for the same `role`.
+Between a `role`'s rule groups, the rule group's results are logically `OR`ed together.
+The first Role above would thus be evaluated as:

+    (Rule1 && Rule2) || (Rule3 && Rul4)

 Development
 ====